 It’s true that babies grow at an alarmingly fast rate, so make sure you soak up every moment with your little one!
 Your body will recover in time.
 Just make sure to give it the love and nurturing it needs.

-If you’ve already had a baby, what are some of your postpartum recovery must-haves?
+What are some of your favorite postpartum recovery must-haves?